HVLepage/cavep-undc/_docs/site-network/RT01C.md

 ### Data Analysis

-Discharge at this point along the Rio Viñac was not high.
-Channel flow perhaps primarily derived from ground-water as channels immediately below the headwater bofedale were dry.
-This does suggest that the wet season had not begun in the headwaters of this subcatchment.
+Discharge at this point along the Rio Viñac was low but, in March, higher than it is for much of the year.
+Channel flow is also influenced by groundwater as a short distance upriver there is a small geothermal outpouring.

-At just over 3700m asl the DO readings at T01c fall well within the range expected at this elevation.
+At just over 3700m asl the DO readings are low but this may reflect the impact of the geothermal outpouring.

-The conductivity reading at this site was higher than might be expected (1050 µS/cm), possibly due to the fact that channel appeared to be dominated by ground water input.
+The conductivity reading at this site was higher than expected (1050 µS/cm) in the dry season when discharge levels are low and contaminants in the river more concentrated, however, it was very low (84 µS/cm) in the wet season when the discharge is much greater and contaminants in the river are more diluted.

 An average pH reading of just over 8.0 is as expected and at a level suitable for life.